leoronne/seeker/README.md

 ## Project :star2:

 This repo contains an application named Seeker, it lets you search through a immersive Comic Book characters database.
-It's part of an developing challenge proposed by Méliuz.

 <br>